krivanekroman76/DiplomaThesis/README.md

     - **Windows (PowerShell)**: `python -m venv .venv`
     - **macOS/Linux**: `python3 -m venv .venv`

-**Note**: This should be done in folder from previus step to make project consistent.
+**Note**: This should be done in folder from previus step to make project consistent. .venv can be switched

+**Note**: When python of higher version is installed, `python -m pip install virtualenv` must be installed in main python to be able to create virtual environment with different python version.
+Specific python version in .venv must be installed with command `python -m virtualenv -p="<path to the python executable >" <virtual_environment_directory>` where `"<path to the python executable >"` must be path to the python39\python.exe and `<virtual_environment_directory>` can be changed to any name or `.venv` for simplicity, if changed you must change .venv in next step as well

 2. **Activate the Virtual Environment**:
     - **Windows (Command Prompt)**: `.venv\Scripts\activate`